UH-BLX/hello-world/README.md

 # hello-world
-data scientist tool box excercis
+data scientist tool box excercise
+Learning how to use git and github week three